 Disneyland Paris has an official app, and it's handy for checking wait times, show schedules, finding bathrooms, and much more.
 It saved us from trekking across the park to find that the ride we wanted was temporarily closed.

 Disneyland Paris typically opens at 10:00 AM.
 I've read that you can actually get in at 9:30, so it pays to arrive early.
 That was our plan, but we didn't arrive quite as early as we hoped.

 We left our apartment at 8:00 AM, expecting to arrive around 9:00 AM.
 We barely missed our train.
 Weather and strikes added time to our wait, which was frustrating.
 We arrived at Disneyland Paris a little before 10:00, and then spent time at Guest Services and City Hall to pick up my media passes.
 After all that, we were really ready to ride.

 Apparently, transportation strikes happen fairly regularly in Paris.
-The good news is that they don’t completely shut down the trains, they generally just reduce the frequency.
-Not all trains are affected.
+The good news is that they don't completely shut down the trains, they generally just reduce the frequency.
 They schedule strikes in advance so you can plan around them.
 Just Google “Paris Strike Schedule” to see if your trip will be affected.